morgenthaler-de/AdsRemote/README.md

+High-level interface for Beckhoff's TwinCAT.Ads API library that might save a lot of development time.
+You don't need network threads or handles.
+Just declare a C# variable and bind it via the variable attribute to the PLC var.
+That's all.

-High-level interface for Beckhoff's TwinCAT.Ads API library.
-Project is not affiliated with Beckhoff.
+> Project is not affiliated with Beckhoff.

 Getting started
 ===============